FDA authorizes Novavax's updated COVID vaccine for fall 2023

 Closely related descendants of the XBB variant remain the dominant strains of coronavirus circulating nationwide, the Centers for Disease Control and Prevention says.

-The FDA's authorization is the last remaining government hurdle before Novavax's new shots could be rolled out.
+The FDA's authorization is the last major regulatory hurdle before Novavax's new shots can be rolled out.

+"Today's authorization provides an additional COVID-19 vaccine option that meets the FDA's standards for safety, effectiveness and manufacturing quality needed to support emergency use authorization," Dr. Peter Marks, director of the FDA's Center for Biologics Evaluation and Research, said in a release.

 At their meeting last month, CDC officials told the agency's Advisory Committee on Immunization Practices that they would not need to reconvene in order to expand recommendations to include Novavax.